 the walker’s lived experience is traversed by a “second existence,” the result of books, in such a way that the different types of experience merge and fade into one another.
 The lived experience is not in any way opposed to the lettered experience; each is informed and transformed by the other.Sylviane Agacinski, Time Passing: Modernity and Nostalgia (2003), 56-7.

 When I got the opportunity to study for a Master’s degree with the Open University, I was able to connect my academic study to my obsession with popular music and I found myself drawn again to space and place.
-My dissertation, on US country music and hip-hop, focussed on the representation of authenticity through place among other markers such as race.
-I continued this interest in my doctoral work, looking at intercsetions of place, memory, nostalgia and loss in various musics from Europe and the Americas.
+My dissertation, on US country music and hip-hop, focussed on the representation of authenticity through place, race and memory.
+I continued this interest in my doctoral work, looking at intersections of place, memory, nostalgia and loss in various musics from Europe and the Americas.

 Species of Sonic Spaces